What laws apply to the collection and use of individuals’ personal information?

 - The Decision on Strengthening Online Information Protection (全国人大常委会关于加强网络信息保护的决定), adopted by the SCNPC and effective on December 28, 2012 (the “2012 Decision”).

 - National Standard of Information Security Technology – Guideline for Personal Information Protection within Information System for Public and Commercial Services (信息安全技术公共及商用服务信息系统个人信息保护指南, GB/Z 28828-2012), promulgated by the Ministry of Industry and Information Technology of China ("MIIT") on November 5, 2012 and effective on February 1, 2013 (the "Guideline").
+Basic Requirements for Network Security Graded Protection of Information Security Technology (信息安全技术 网络安全等级保护基本要求) (GB/T 22239-2019); Assessment Requirements for Network Security Graded Protection of Information Security Technology (信息安全技术 网络安全等级保护测评要求) (GB/T 28448-2019); Security Design and Technology Requirements for Network Security Graded Protection of Information Security Technology (信息安全技术 网络安全等级保护安全设计技术要求) (GB/T 25070-2019).
+These national standards were promulgated by the State Bureau of Market Administration and Supervision and the National Information Security Standardization Technical Committee on May 13, 2019.
+These standards and requirements set the graded security level of networks and required protection measures for each level based on the Cybersecurity Law.
 Note that the Guideline is not law or regulation and is not legally binding.

-- National Standard of Information Technology – Personal Information Security Specification (个人信息安全规范, GB/T 35273-2017) (the “Specification”), promulgated by the National Information Security Standardization Technical Committee effective May 1, 2018.
-This new Standard sets the guidelines businesses should follow relating to personal data.
+- National Standard of Information Technology – Personal Information Security Specification (个人信息安全规范, GB/T 35273-2020) (the “Specification”), recently updated by the National Information Security Standardization Technical Committee, and effective October 1, 2020.
+This Standard sets the guidelines businesses should follow relating to personal data.
 Note that the Specification is not law or regulation.

 - Technology Requirement for Personal Information Protection of Smart Mobile Terminal, promulgated by the National Information Security Standardization Technical Committee, effective on May 1, 2018.
 This Requirement sets the personal information protection guideline and technology requirements of mobile terminals.
 Note that the Requirement is not law or regulation.